La honestidad es lo que nos define

 Aggressive Legal Help for Detainees in Texas

 If you or a loved one has been detained by Immigration and Customs Enforcement (ICE), you are most likely anxious to get released back to your family.
-Immigration detention can be a very stressful and frightening experience and you will need not only the support of your family but that of an experienced immigration attorney as well.
+Immigration detention can be a very stressful and frightening experience.
+In order to be released quickly, you will need to pay a bond to the court, and you may request a bond hearing with the immigration judge.

 Phone our firm for a consultation about your detention case at (713) 597-5642 today.
 You can also contact us online.

 What Happens at Bond Hearings in Immigration Court?

 A bond is like an insurance policy that states that you will appear at all future court dates.
 If you fail to do so, the amount of money you or your family put up for the bond will be forfeited.

 Not everyone detained by immigration officials will be allowed a bond order to obtain their immediate release.
 What happens at this point will depend on your current status, the reasons you were detained, and other factors involved in your case.
 Certain individuals will not be granted a bond order if they fall into specific categories.

 Those who are not eligible for a bond include:

 - Non-citizens attempting to re-enter the U.S. after being outside the country

 - Those who have entered the U.S. unlawfully